Federal report cites bias by San Francisco police | Metro News

 Suhr said he delayed discipline because he didn't want to interfere with a federal corruption investigation into several officers.

-The texts referred to a Latino man using a derogatory term and compared black people to "a pack of wild animals on the loose."
+San Francisco's public defender in April released another batch of racist and homophobic text messages among police.
+The offensive texts referred to a Latino man using a derogatory term and compared black people to "a pack of wild animals on the loose."

+"Like many cities across the nation, San Francisco is working to rebuild trust between law enforcement and our communities," Mayor Ed Lee said at Wednesday's news conference.

+Lee and interim police chief Toney Chaplin said they were committed to implementing every recommendation in the federal report.